Contextuality as an External Bookkeeping Cost under Fixed Shared-State Semantics: Introduction

+We do not attempt to answer this question for every possible classical architecture.
+Instead, we analyze one simple and explicit simulation class in which the remaining context dependence is carried by an auxiliary label.
+Within this class, we define an obstruction cost and prove a witness-based lower bound on it.
+This gives a limited but precise statement: in this simulation model, a witness violation above the zero-obstruction threshold certifies a nonzero external contextual bookkeeping cost.

-We use ``single-state semantics'' to formalize compressed representations where the internal state is not allowed to branch into context-indexed meaning, as in minimal-memory devices or models that restrict internal registers.
+We use ``single-state semantics'' to formalize compressed representations in which the internal state is not allowed to split into context-indexed meaning, as in minimal-memory devices or models that restrict internal registers.